-Ping Identity has qualified the configurations in this section and has certified that they are compatible with the product.
-PingAuthorize supports differences in operating system versions, service packs, and other platform variations until the platform or other required software is suspected of causing issues.
+Ping Identity has qualified the configurations on this page and has certified that they are compatible with the product.
+PingAuthorize supports differences in operating system versions, service packs, and other platform variations until the platform or other required software is suspected to cause issues.